-- .1 On completion of the replacement pipe installation, arrange for CCTV camera inspection and provide: - .2 Digital videos for the entire sewer installation. - .3 Inspection report and log sheet between each manhole. - .4 The installed pipe invert in areas where sags were not previously identified shall not deviate from the given grade by an amount greater than the total of 25 mm plus 20 mm per metre of diameter of new sewer pipe ( $> 25 \text{ mm} + \frac{20 \text{ mm}}{1.0 \text{ m of diameter}} \times \text{m diameter}$ ). - .5 The installed pipe shall meet the leakage requirements as specified in Section 27 Leakage Testing of Sewers.
+- .1 On completion of the replacement pipe installation, arrange for CCTV camera inspection and provide: - a.
+Digital videos for the entire sewer installation. - b.
+Inspection report and log sheet between each maintenance hole. - .2 The installed pipe invert in areas where sags were not previously identified shall not deviate from the given grade by an amount greater than the total of 25 mm plus 20 mm per metre of diameter of new sewer pipe ($\geq 25 \text{ mm} + \frac{20 \text{ mm}}{1.0 \text{ mof diameter}} \times \text{m diameter}$). - .3 The installed pipe shall meet the leakage requirements as specified in Section 27 Leakage Testing of Sewers.

-24.3.10 Benching at Manholes
+24.3.10 Benching at Maintenance Holes

-- .1 If the replacement pipe fails to make a tight seal at the manhole, apply a compatible sealant material between the manhole barrel and pipe. - .2 The channel in the manhole shall be a smooth continuation of the pipe(s) and shall be merged with other channels, if any exist.
+- .1 If the replacement pipe fails to make a tight seal at the maintenance hole, apply a compatible sealant material between the maintenance hole barrel and pipe. - .2 The channel in the maintenance hole shall be a smooth continuation of the pipe(s) and shall be merged with other channels, if any exist.